mohithchintu/mohithchintu/README.md

 </h1>
 <h3 align="center">A passionate software developer from India</h3>

-- 💼 Open to work, collaboration, and finding a job
+- 💼 Open to work and collaboration.
 - 📫 How to reach me **konireddynagamohithreddy@gmail.com**

 <h3 align="left">Languages and Tools:</h3>